 I worked on this with Alexander Perkins an avid math and fintech mentor of mine who has been involved in cryptocurrency for the past few years.
+This is a list of things to watch out for in token sales.

 This is not investment advice.